Rent safe and private dog parks hosted by locals

 Age and dental health

-Age often correlates with dental health and teeth strength (although there’s always variability within individuals).
+Age often correlates with dental health and teeth strength.
+(Know there’s always variability within individuals, though.)

 Teething puppies require ample things to chew on, but it’s important to provide softer options that won’t cause pain or be too difficult for them to maneuver.
 Young adult dogs can generally handle the hardest, most durable chews.
 Elderly dogs often need softer options.